jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/14_risk_of_bias_across_studies.md

 ---
 id: reporting-bias-assessment
 title: "14.
 Reporting bias assessment"
+writing_guide:
+    text: |
+        Did you assess the risk of bias due to unreported results?

+        If so, specify the method or existing tool you used and the process you used to reach a judgement of overall risk of bias

+        Did you make any adaptations to the tool?
+If so, describe them and why they were needed.

+        Did you develop a new tool to assess risk of bias due to missing results?
+If so, describe how it works and make it publicly available.

+        Did more than one reviewer assess the bias due to missing results independently?
+If so, report how disagreements were resolved.

+        Did you have a process for obtaining missing results from study investigators?

+        Did you use an automation tool?
+If so, report how it works, how it was trained, and how you checked its performance.

 ---

 Describe any methods used to assess risk of bias due to missing results in a synthesis (arising from reporting biases)